- Ground Production

 Propagate by seed in the spring, or divide bulbs in early spring.
 Due to heavy self-sowing, cut back flower heads before seed set unless seeds are desired.

 Harvest the leaves any time during the growing season.
-Harvest seeds for fresh use in the summer and for drying in the fall.
+Harvest seeds for fresh use during the summer and for drying in the fall.

 Fennel is susceptible to Cercospora leaf spot and mycoplasm.
 Slugs and aphids are also problematic.